-The ULAR Watershed Area is one of nine watershed areas created in Los Angeles County through the Regional Program.
-Regional Program funds for this Watershed Area are programmed by the Watershed Area Steering Committee (WASC), composed of local stakeholders from agencies, municipalities, and community members from within the Watershed Area.
-The Steering Committee meets regularly to fund regional projects which enhance water quality, water supply, and community investment benefits through annual Stormwater Investments Plans (SIP).
-The WASC also plays a role in promoting the numerous program goals listed above.
+The SCWP Regional Program recognizes nine watershed areas in Los Angeles County, including the ULAR Watershed Area.
+Regional Program funds for this Watershed Area are programmed by the Watershed Area Steering Committee (WASC), the Regional Oversight Committee, and the Board of Supervisors, composed of local stakeholders from agencies, municipalities, and community members from within the Watershed Area.
+The WASC meets regularly to recommend the funding of projects which enhance water quality, water supply, and community investment benefits through Stormwater Investments Plans (SIP).
+The WASC plays a role in promoting the SCWP goals listed above.
 The membership of the ULAR WASC is provided in Appendix VI.